chrisitstyle/brain-booster/README.md

 - **Frontend Route Guard Improvements**
   Improve authentication-based and role-based route protection on the frontend.

-- **Automated Tests**
-  Expand backend and frontend test coverage for games, attempts, analytics, and authorization.

 - **Deployment Improvements**
   Extend the Docker setup with production deployment configuration and CI/CD automation.